 Make known His deeds among the peoples!’”
 (1 Chr.
 16:7-8)

 David understood the importance of uniting as a nation to thank the One-true God.
-When we celebrate in the true spirit as the forefathers intended, Thanksgiving becomes an act of worship.
+When we celebrate as the forefathers intended, authentic thanksgiving is worship of the Sovereign of Creation.